chrisco/gothenburger/README.md

 ## Bonus Feature Ideas

+* Customers can Follow Burgers, Restaurants, and other Customers.
 * Automated anti-spam feature(s).
 * Integrate Maps and Reservations, such as using Google Maps API and OpenTable API.
 * Integrate other APIs, such as Yelp, FourSquare, Facebook, Twitter, Instagram, SnapChat.